A Capitol Hill romance: ‘Found love in a hopeless place’

 He slid the ring on her finger — three sparkling diamond circles set in platinum created with his family’s heirloom gems.

 Cameras flashed.
 Their friends and co-workers in the hallway — tipped off by Andy — let out a loud cheer.
-Two weeks later, Gloria would show off the ring to Andy’s mother, aunts and uncle in rural Virginia, then a few days later at Thanksgiving dinner with Gloria’s family in Raleigh.
+Two weeks later, Gloria would show off the ring to Andy’s mother, aunts and uncle in rural Virginia, then again a few days later at Thanksgiving dinner with Gloria’s family in Raleigh.

 The Sunday after he proposed, Andy paused to savor his triumph in a tweet: He and Gloria had defied the odds.